AriFordsham/GHCWiki/records/name-spacing.md

 Note that this means it is possible to improve upon Frege in the number of cases where the type can be inferred - we could look to see if there is only one record namespace containing n, and if that is the case infer the type of x -- Greg Weber

+Greg, that's dangerous territory: in general Haskell requires evidence for inferrence, rather than defaulting.
+Suppose we add an import.
+Then suddenly code that was working fine fails to compile.
+(Or worse: it compiles but gives different results because it's inferring a different record type.)
+Compare the experience with overlapping instances. -- AntC

 For example, lets say we have:

 ```wiki